QuentinRa/blog.quentinra.dev/maths/statistics/regression/equation.md

 What we are trying to observe using a regression is the dependency between $Y$ and the predictor variables.

-The result is a model/table in which you will have the dependency between the variables and you could read the impact of a criteria on a variable.
+The result is a model, presented as table, in which you will have the dependency between the predictor variables and Y. You will be able to see the estimate impact of a variable on Y, for each predictor variable.

 You could also use your model to make predictions.